Due to the COVID-19 pandemic, there will not be a Courtroom Artist Competition this year. Please check back for updates about the 2021-22 school year.

-This year Classroom Law Project is introducing the High School Mock Trial Courtroom Artist Competition.
-Students will compete in their Regional Mock Trial Competitions on February 22, 2020.
-The five highest scoring artists will advance to the State Competition on March 7, 2020.
-The highest scoring artist at the State Competition will advance to the National Competition on May 6-9, 2020 in Evansville, Indiana.
-Before competing, students will have the opportunity to participate in a FREE workshop with a professional artist.
+Classroom Law Project introduced the High School Mock Trial Courtroom Artist Competition in 2020.
+Students competed in their Regional Mock Trial Competitions on February 22, and the top six artists advanced to the State Competition on March 7, 2020.
+Before competing, students had the opportunity to participate in a workshop with a professional artist.

 How do I register for the Courtroom Artist Competition?